Sure Dividend

 Valuation & Expected Returns

-At the midpoint of full-year guidance, McCormick expects adjusted earnings-per-share of roughly $2.66 this year.
-As a result, the stock trades at a price-to-earnings ratio of 29.7.
-This is above our fair value price-to-earnings ratio of ~23.
+At the midpoint of full-year guidance, McCormick expects adjusted earnings-per-share of roughly $3.02 this year.
+As a result, the stock trades at a forward price-to-earnings ratio of 25.6.

 McCormick’s valuation multiple has expanded considerably in recent years, as the company has turned in strong earnings growth.
-Still, the stock appears to be significantly overvalued.
-If the stock reverted to our target P/E by 2028, then valuation would be a -5.0% headwind to annual returns over this time period.
+Now, the stock appears to be slightly overvalued.

-Fortunately, shareholder returns will be derived from expected earnings growth and dividends.
-The company’s strong brand and multiple catalysts for future growth should add up to higher growth as well.
+Shareholder returns will also be derived from expected earnings growth and dividends.
+The company’s strong brand and multiple catalysts for future growth should add up to higher EPS growth as well.

 Final Thoughts